yan-nick-91/vue_todo_with_mock_db/README.md

 >
 > Ensure that a `.env` file exists on the **project root** with the following declarations: -`VITE_PORT=3001` -`VITE_HOST=http://localhost`
 > These values are required to connect with the mock-db and run the application correctly
+>
+> This app is not built for deployment purposes.
+Therefore, it must be run locally using the command described above this information section.

 ### Type-Check, Compile and Minify for Production